HenrikBengtsson/listenv/README.md

 > x <- as.listenv(1:6)
 > dim(x) <- c(2, 3)
 > x
-A 'listenv' matrix with 6 elements (unnamed) arranged in 2x3 unnamed rows and columns.
+A ‘listenv’ matrix with 6 elements (unnamed) arranged in 2x3 unnamed rows and columns.
 > y <- x
 > dim(y) <- c(3, 2)
 > x
-A 'listenv' matrix with 6 elements (unnamed) arranged in 3x2 unnamed rows and columns.
+A ‘listenv’ matrix with 6 elements (unnamed) arranged in 3x2 unnamed rows and columns.
 ```